emilk/egui_presentation/slides.md

 # History
 Wrote the first piece of code in 2018, but started seriously during 2020 pandemic.

-Heavily inspired by [Dear ImGui](https://github.com/ocornut/imgui), my favoruite GUI library for C++.
+Heavily inspired by [Dear ImGui](https://github.com/ocornut/imgui), my favorite GUI library for C++.

 I wanted to spread the word of immediate mode, and I wanted to bring it to the Rust community and to the web.